 A recent survey by Clever showed that 18% of people in the U.S. would favor living in the Atlanta area if money were no object.
 While Los Angeles snagged the number one spot on the list of “Dream Cities,” Atlanta follows closely behind taking the number two seat.

 Unfortunately, Georgia did not make the list of 2023 top states that individuals are moving to.
 Here are the lists of the top three states people are moving to and from:

 Top 3 States People Are Moving To:

 At 24%, quality of life was the most important reason why Americans packed up their lives and migrated.
 However, individuals are also relocating for reasons such as lower cost of living, better school district, job relocations and major life changes.

-Home prices are skyrocketing in America’s most popular destinations, partly because so many people are moving in—a record share of homebuyers relocated in the first quarter.
-Rapidly rising home prices are one contributor to inflation.
+With several individuals moving to America’s most popular relocating destinations, home prices are skyrocketing with a record share of homebuyers relocated in the first quarter of 2022.
+Rapidly rising home prices are one major contributor to the increase in inflation.

 In 2022, Phoenix home prices increased 27% year over year and Atlanta home prices increased 22% year over year – compared with a 17% nationwide increase.
 Home price increases were comparatively smaller in places such as San Francisco and New York with an 11% increase year over year in San Francisco and an 8% increase year over year in New York.

 Considering moving to Atlanta?
 Stay up to date on all things metro Atlanta like new home opportunities, upcoming events and homebuilding news by signing up for the Atlanta Real Estate Forum daily newsletter.